Television Reception Advice on a Campsite

 There are applications that can be downloaded for these devices that provide location based directional information for TV transmitters.
 Search for TV aerial on your device - A couple of examples of free apps are Freepoint UK and UK Aerial Alignment.

-The list at the bottom of this page provides an easy reference guide to digital television aerial directions at all UK Club and Camping in the Forest campsites.
+The list at the bottom of this page provides an easy reference guide to digital television aerial directions at all UK Club.
 It can be downloaded or printed.

-The list is broken down into Camping in the Forest, and then regions for club campsites, such as Scotland and East Anglia.
+The list is broken down into regions for club campsites, such as Scotland and East Anglia.
 Each row has the site name, digital television aerial direction, the aerial mounting position and any specific comments for that site including satellite elevation information.